obsidianmd/obsidian-help/fa/Licenses and payment/Education and non-profit discount.md

 > If you run or work at a non-profit organization, you generally qualify for non-profit discount.

 > [!FAQ]- Q4.
 What if my educational or non-profit organization doesn't provide an email address?
-> In that case, you can send other forms of verification such as student ID card, transcript, or employee ID card to the [[Help and support#Contact Obsidian support|Obsidian support]].
+> In that case, you can send other forms of verification such as student ID card, transcript, or employee ID card to the [[کمک و پشتیبانی#Contact Obsidian support|Obsidian support]].
 Be sure to include your Obsidian account email address too.
 >
 > Our team will review your application and get back to you.
 Thanks for your patience and understanding!